15 Appropriate Movies for Spanish Class 2025

 Ferdinand

 Next, this newer movie is set in Spain and based on the characters from the classic children’s book.
-Ferdinand is a super fun movie for Spanish class.
+If you are looking for Spanish films, Ferdinand is a super fun movie for Spanish class.
 I have a guide that can be found on TPT or from Mis Clases Locas.

 Ferdinand goes great with the book Bianca Nieves y los 7 toritos and my level 2 class watched it after finishing the book.
 They did a speaking assessment to compare the book, new film, original Disney animated short with the same name.
 It also goes great with any studies of Spain or Bullfighting.
 I think this movie would work in upper elementary on up.
 Learn more in this newer Ferdinand Blog Post.